drausin/libri/deploy/cloud/README.md

     go run cluster.go plan -c /path/to/clusters/my-cluster

-You should first see Terraform plans and then planned dry run Kubernetes resources.
-If creating cluster on minikube add `--minikube`
+If your cluster is hosted on GCP, you should first see Terraform plans and then planned dry run Kubernetes resources.
+Minikube clusters have no Terraform component.

-    go run cluster.go plan -c /path/to/clusters/my-cluster --minikube

 #### Applying